visiphilia/visiphilia.github.io/_posts/2016-04-03-big-data-challenge-day.md

 ```

-used `lubridate` to process the date into more useful units:
+Followed by using `lubridate` to process the date into more useful and meaningful units:

 ```
 > pedestrian$Date <- as.Date(substr(pedestrian$DateTime, 1, 11), format="%d-%b-%Y")